 Bad: Beauty is in the eye of the beholder.
 Optional 18-inch wheels with 225/40s don't help the ride.
 Four speed autobox was a duffer.

-Good: Roomy, full seven-seat MPV with disappearing rearmost seats, 2,500 litre capacity, good ride quality and decent driver appeal.
+Good: Roomy, full seven-seat MPV with disappearing rearmost seats.
+2506-litre boot capacity.
+Good ride quality.
 Very comfortable.
 Well priced.

 Bad: Good, but not a sporty drive.

 Good: Substantial new 'big' Peugeot, neatly styled, 1.6-litre, 2.0-litre and 2.2-litre diesels from 112PS to 204PS.

 Good: Small but usefully practical small van, easy to drive in town with a tight turning circle, cheap to run thanks to economical 1.4 HDi engine.

 Good: Good value for money, plenty of space for rear passengers, easy to drive, low running costs.

 Bad: Based on the Bipper van and somewhat lacking in refinement.

 Good: Seats up to nine people and has stacks of safety and comfort kit.
 Useful height-adjustable suspension and sliding rear doors on both sides.